Health Savings Account (HSA)

 Treatment at Death

 If the HSA owner dies, ownership can be transferred to the owner’s spouse tax-free or to another beneficiary as estate income.
+So it's very important that you put a beneficiary on your HSA during account opening.

 For a complete list and more detailed information, please refer to IRS Publication 502 titled “Medical and Dental Expenses.”
 Catalog Number 15002Q at http://www.irs.gov/pub/irs-pdf/p502.pdf.